 Perform automated tests

-Flutter provides a framework for writing and running automated tests for your app.
+Flutter provides a framework for writing and running automated testing for your app.
 There are three types of tests that you can perform.
-FlutterFlow automated testing is an essential and easier way to find bugs on your app:
+FlutterFlow automation testing is an essential and easier way to find bugs in your app:

 - Unit tests: These tests check the functionality of a single function, method, or class in your FlutterFlow mobile app.
 They are useful for testing the logic and data processing of your app.